- Cancer Information

-- the amount of help or respite care available
+- the amount of help available from family and friends or respite care

 - your finances and whether you need to earn an income

-- whether the situation is likely to be temporary or long term
+- whether the need for care is likely to be temporary or long term

 - what will give you peace of mind.